AzGabGit/AzGabGit/README.md

 - 👋 Hi, I’m @AzGabGit and I just started here.
-Helo for everyone!
+Hello for everyone!
 - I really want to get into IT industry, because it could open much more possibilities tomorrow.
 - 👀 I’m interested in html, css, JavaScript, Python and data analytical instruments
 - 🌱 I’m currently learning how to make Web Apps at University and I try to make my work better by PC using and autamatization learning